Skip to main content

 its not a chip

 PCI isn't a physical chip.
-It has only specifications and the motherboard and devices must implement it.
+It's only a specification.
+The motherboard and devices must implement it.

 Address Allocation

-Physical address allocation happens at boot when all devices are enumerated and added to the root complex.
+Physical addresses are allocated at boot.
+This is when all devices are enumerated and added to the root complex.

 address-mapping